fork123aniket/fork123aniket.github.io/_pages/workexperience.md

   - Included main measures to evaluate the approach (e.g. novel and repeated).
 Experiments conducted on the bugs corpus strongly recommended the 100% elimination of manual detection of similar bugs.
 This transition not only resulted in an impressive 85% reduction in response time to address client-reported bugs but also empowered the support team to focus solely on handling new and unique bug instances.
   - Rolled out the devised method as a real-time IBM Storage Insights product feature functionality, accessible to a broad customer spectrum.

-*Skills/Tools:* PyTorch, NLP, Anomaly Detection, PostgreSQL, AWS (DVC, EC2, Lambda, S3, SageMaker, CI/CD, Cloud Watch, SNS, API Gateway), Kubernetes (AWS EKS and KubeFlow), HuggingFace, Apache Spark & Kafka, Model Compression & Quantization, Problem-Solving, MLOps, Research & Leadership Skills
+*Skills/Tools:* PyTorch, NLP, Anomaly Detection, PostgreSQL, AWS (DVC, EC2, Elastic MapReduce, Lambda, S3, SageMaker, CI/CD, Cloud Watch, SNS, API Gateway), Kubernetes (AWS EKS and KubeFlow), HuggingFace, Apache Spark & Kafka, Model Compression & Quantization, Problem-Solving, MLOps, Research & Leadership Skills

 <hr style="border:2px solid gray">